palmergroupUH/Python-force-field-parameterization-workflow/README.md

 you can download anaconda: https://www.anaconda.com/products/individual to your home directory.
 Then, install the package: https://docs.anaconda.com/anaconda/install/

-create a conda environment with specific version of numpy and python:
+* create a conda environment with specific version of numpy and python:

 ```
 conda create -n "env name" python=3.7 numpy=1.18.1
 ```

-copy the project to your local directory:
+* copy this GitHub repo to your local directory:

 ```
 git clone https://github.com/jingxiangguo/Python-force-field-parameterization-workflow.git
 ```

 ```
 cd Python-force-field-parameterization-workflow
 ```
-install the package locally
+* install the package to your conda environment (Two options)

 ```
 pip install .
 ```
-or you can install the package in editable mode (For customization):
+* or you can install the package in editable mode (For furture development):

 ```
 pip install -e .
 ```
-A Fortran library "fortranAPI" come with the package.
-This library is used to compute pair correlation function and reading trajectories of different formats.
+* A Fortran library "fortranAPI" come with the package.
 The inside Fortran routines are C-interoperable, and thus can be callable through Python using ctypes modules.

+* Note that this Fortran library is independent.
+It provides some trajectory readers and pair correlation function calculations routines.

 To compile it, run GNU "make" command.

 ```
 make
 ```
-Now, test if your installation is successful
+Test your installation.

 ```
 optimize -h
 ```
-if you see a list of command line argument options, then you have installed it successfully.
+if you see a list of command line argument options, then your installation is successful.

-Now, Run some unit-testings to check further check the program
+Now, run some unit-testings to further check the installation

 ```
 pytest optimizer/

 pytest fortranAPI/
 ```